TOOP4EU/toop-connector/README.md

 # News and noteworthy

+* v0.10.3 - 2019-05-05
+    * Fixed a regression in communication with the AS4 gateways
 * v0.10.2 - 2019-05-13
     * Fixed an error that semantic mapping on DP side was not performed, if the source concept was of type "TC"
     * Added Java 12 support